jiaguanglu/jiaguanglu.github.io/content/project/PhD Project/index.md

 ---
-title: Humanoid Robot Shoes Design and Model-free Self-calibration Methods
-summary: Graduate final year project.
-This project mainly introduced two primary research:circuit hardware design and model-free self-calibration(MFSC).
+title: Research on innovative design and on-orbit control method of large-scale intelligent structures
+summary: This project is from Innovative Research Groups and the Joint Funds of the National Natural Science Foundation of China (Grant No. U1613201).
 tags:
-  - Humanoid Robot
-  - Electronics
-  - PCB
-  - Control
+  - Mechnical Design
-  - Calibration
+  - Screw Theroy
 date: '2023-05-01T00:00:00Z'

 # Optional external URL for project (replaces project detail page).